num-kable/LDTA-Lane-Detection-Tailgating-Alerts-in-Autonomous-Vehicles/README.md

 # LDTA in-Autonomous-Vehicles
-The lane detection & tailgating alerts (LDTA) system is a critical advancement for road safety and autonomous driving in indian road systems.
-This system combines precise lane detection and tailgating alerts to prevent accidents and enhance overall safety.
+The Lane Detection and Tailgating Alert (LDTA) system utilizes the YOLOv8-n-seg model for real-time lane segmentation and tailgating detection, ensuring enhanced road safety.
+With impressive accuracy of 99.5% in box detection and 93.8% in mask detection, the system improves safety on Indian roads.
+It integrates lane marking detection and tailgating alerts, contributing to safer driving and autonomous vehicle technologies.
+This project demonstrates the application of AI in reducing accidents and enhancing road safety.
 #